Product Name:

 Antibody Cross Reactivity: No significant cross-reactive proteins detected in phenylarsine oxide (PAO)+vanadate-treated HeLa cells, EGF-treated A431 cells and insulin-treated MCF7 cells, when these cells were homogenized in SDS-PAGE sample buffer.

-Scientific Background: RPS6 plays an important role in controlling cell growth and proliferation through the selective translation of particular classes of mRNA that are important in protein synthesis.
-It belongs to the ribosomal protein S6e family.
-Growth factor stimulation of cultured cells leads to stong phosphorylation of RPS6 at multiple sites located in its C-terminus, which enhances it translational activity.
+Scientific Background: RPS6 (Ribosomal protein S6; eS6) is a key 32–34 kDa component of the 40S ribosomal subunit in eukaryotes that plays a vital role in protein synthesis and translation regulation.
+It controls cell growth and proliferation through the selective translation of particular classes of mRNA that are important in protein synthesis.
+RPS6 is located in the small head region of the 40S subunit, at the interface with the 60S subunit.
+While it is a structural component of the ribosome, its phosphorylation is not required for general translation, but rather specifically affects the translation efficiency of specific mRNA classes Growth factor stimulation of cultured cells leads to stong phosphorylation of RPS6 at multiple sites located in its C-terminus (specifically serine residues 235, 236, 240, 244, and 247 in mammals), which enhances it translational activity.
+Phosphorylation is generally triggered by mitogenic stimuli, nutrients, and growth factors via the mTOR pathway.
 This phosphorylation may be mediated by several protein kinases including those in the p70 S6 kinase and RSK families.
+RPS6 acts as a regulator of cell size, proliferation, and glucose homeostasis.
+This description may include information annotated by UniProt and/or Google AI.